release-engineering/pom-manipulation-ext/guide/misc.md

 	mvn install -DrepositoryInjection=org.foo:repository-injection:1.0

 The extension will resolve a remote POM file and inject remote repositories to either the local top level POM file or the POM(s) specified by the property `repositoryInjectionPoms` (which should be in the form of a comma separated list e.g. `org.myproject:mychild`).
+The list also supports a remote HTTP file containing a comma or newline separated list of GAs.
 If there is a local repository with id identical to the injected one, it is overwritten.
 The `repositoryInjectionPoms` property supports wildcards on the _artifactId_ e.g.

     repositoryInjectionPoms=org.commonjava.maven.ext.wildcard:*